January 20, 1985: Apple attempts to build on the triumph of the previous year’s “1984” Macintosh commercial with another Super Bowl ad.

 1985 marked the last time Apple ran a commercial at the Super Bowl until 1999.
 It also signaled the beginning of the end for the relationship between Chiat/Day and Apple.
 It fizzled not long after, and the ad agency did not work with Apple again until the late 1990s after Steve Jobs returned to Cupertino.

 History hasn’t helped the “Lemmings” ad, either.
-Macintosh Office didn’t turn out to be anywhere close to as significant as the Mac (not that it realistically ever could have been).
+Macintosh Office didn’t turn out to be anywhere near as significant as the Mac (not that it realistically ever could have been).
 Apple was courting a business audience, whose players were not enthusiastic about ditching IBM.
 More significantly, the Apple file server promised by the ad did not ship until 1987.

 Worst Apple ad of all time?